zammad/zammad-admin-documentation/manage-text-modules.rst

 To select placeholders from a list, just enter "::" in the text block.
 The list can be searched with the arrow keys after inputting keywords or shortcuts.
 All text modules can be used in articles as well as in the chat.

-..
-Note: You can find more information on how to use text modules on our `User Documentation <https://user-docs.zammad.org/en/latest/advanced/text-modules.html>`_.
+.. note:: You can find more information on how to use text modules on our `User Documentation <https://user-docs.zammad.org/en/latest/advanced/text-modules.html>`_.

-..
-Tip:: If text modules are to be grouped, this can be done using shortcuts.
+.. tip:: If text modules are to be grouped, this can be done using shortcuts.
 Example country codes:

    Text modules are created for the group Germany as follows: